 Agriculture accounts for 10% of all UK greenhouse gas emissions.
-A recent study by Promar International uncovered that on a free range farm, 85% of the carbon footprint comes from feed.
+A recent study by Promar International uncovered that on a free-range farm, 85% of the carbon footprint comes from the feed.

-Soy is one of the most popular feeds, but it requires a lot of land and contributes to deforestation.
+Soy is one of the most popular feeds, but it requires a lot of lands and contributes to deforestation.
 It’s no wonder that many are trying to phase it out.
-Unfortunately, few feeds are a match to its convenience and price.
+Unfortunately, few feeds a match its convenience and price.

 Insects need less land, water, and energy.
 They are also a source of animal-grade protein.
-And, unlike soy, which travels for thousands of miles, they can be grown locally.
+And, unlike soy, which travels for thousands of miles, it can be grown locally.

 They need minimal supervision – the whole process can happen inside a shipping container, with feeding, temperature, and growth managed by AI.